 When friends, family members and unmarried couples fall out, there is the potential for a long, bitter rift to form.
-Our Dispute Resolution solicitors have many years of experience in helping clients move on, on the best terms.
+At Eric Robinson Solicitors our expert lawyers have many years of experience in helping clients move on with the best possible terms.

 Just as in cases of divorce, separating co-owners must unpick their relationship, and that includes dividing the shared assets and liabilities.
 A property is usually the most significant of these.
 But the law doesn’t treat cohabiters in the same way as people who are married or in a civil partnership.
 And that can be a significant issue for the party who has made contributions to a home but who is not named in the deeds as a registered owner, or who doesn’t have a co-ownership agreement entitling them to a share in the property.

 At Eric Robinson Solicitors we advise on both sides of these disputes so we know the legal and tactical positions to take.
 It is our expertise that makes a positive difference to our clients fortunes during co-ownership disputes.
 Not only do we take care of the detail and of the negotiations and, where necessary, legal proceedings; we do our best to lighten the emotional load that comes with these types of cases.

 At Eric Robinson Solicitors our specialist lawyers can provide a no-obligation, fixed-fee one-hour interview for £125 plus VAT (£150) to help you establish and understand your legal position.
 If you decide to instruct us beyond this initial meeting then we will discuss with you the various funding options that may be available and we will help you find the one to suit you.